microsoft/xr-development-for-beginners/README.md

 ## Getting Started

-> **Teachers**: we have [included some suggestions](<LINK>) on how to use this curriculum.
+**Instructors**: We have included suggestions on how to use this curriculum within the **`<TBD>`** folder of each lesson.
 We'd love your feedback [in our discussion forum](<LINK>)!

-> **Students**: to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz.
+**Students**: To use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz.
 Then read the lecture and complete the rest of the activities.
 Try to create the projects by comprehending the lessons rather than copying the sample solution provided; however, sample solutions are available in the /solutions folders in each project-oriented lesson.
 Another idea would be to form a study group with friends and go through the content together.

 ## Pedagogy